samdze/godot-native-bullets-plugin/README.md

   <img src="https://github.com/samdze/godot-native-bullets-plugin/assets/19392104/8a44c279-d63b-436c-b8cd-ec014e006166.png" />
 </p>

-This BulletKit resource is now ready to be used!
+This BasicBulletKit resource is now ready to be used!

 ### BulletsEnvironment node